Guide: The Sangre de Cristo Range Traverse

 After Carbonate Mountain, you’ll eventually find a trail that will help you down through treeline, and to Mosca Pass.

-You will encounter deadfall on this trail – a small taste of things to come.
-Do your best to avoid the deadfall or go straight through it when you must.
+Deadfall will be encountered on this trail – a small taste of things to come.
+Do your best to avoid it.
+The best way may be straight through in some instances.

 Segment 2: Mosca Pass to Music Pass